 Why pumpkin seeds?
 Well, most notably, they’re incredibly nutritious and rich in protein.
-But also, when roasted just enough to bring out their flavor, they taste amazing.
+But also, when toasted just enough to bring out their flavor, they can also be tasty.

 My favorite way to enjoy toasted pumpkin seeds is over my recipe for sautéed kale with lemon juice, olive oil, and sea salt – which in turn, is the perfect complement to baked potato rounds dipped in vegan mayo for an easy vegan dinner.